 Young Speakers of Hackney

-The first ever Young Speakers are Rose Ilunga and Kamani Williams, who are also members of the Hackney Youth Parliament.
-This new roles aims to better represent young people in our borough.
-As well as being a voice for the Parliament, the Speakers will be working towards improving the lives of young people in the Borough, by attending Council meetings and working directly with the Mayor and Speaker.
+As Young Speakers their aim is to better represent young people in our borough.
+As well as being a voice for the Parliament, the Speakers will be working towards improving the lives of young people in the Hackney by attending Council meetings and working directly with the Mayor and Speaker.

-As well as attending meetings and campaigning, the two Young Speakers will also go to events alongside the Mayor and Speaker such as Hackney Carnival, Hackney Sports Awards, Well Street Market and help promote what’s on in the borough for young people.
+As well as attending meetings and campaigning, the two Young Speakers will also go to events alongside the Mayor and Speaker such as awards ceremony, community discussions and other political projects.